Brazil's Navy searching for British journalist missing in Amazon jungle | Law-Order

 Brazil's Navy searching for British journalist missing in Amazon jungle

-A spokesperson for Britain's foreign office said they were in contact with Brazilian authorities over reports that a British man had gone missing.
+A spokesperson for Britain's foreign office said it was in contact with Brazilian authorities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)